0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #26	What is the pool tag of the ransomware process?

-At first we can define Pool tag scanning as a process commonly used in memory analysis in order to locate kernel object allocations, enabling investigators to discover evidence of artifacts that may have been freed or otherwise maliciously hidden from the operating system. but first we need to know about A kernel pool is a range of memory that can be divided up into smaller blocks for storing any type of data that a kernel-mode component (the NT module, third-party device driver, etc.) requests.
+At first, we can define Pool tag scanning as a process commonly used in memory analysis to locate kernel object allocations, enabling investigators to discover evidence of artifacts that may have been freed or otherwise maliciously hidden from the operating system.
+But first, we need to know that A kernel pool is a range of memory that can be divided into smaller blocks for storing any type of data that a kernel-mode component (the NT module, third-party device driver, etc.) requests.

 [![46](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/46.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/46.PNG)

-so it's divided into 4 parts:
+So it's divided into four parts:
 - `_POOL_HEADER` 0x10 bytes.
 - `Optional_headers` it changes.
 - `_OBJECT_HEADER` 0x30 bytes.
 - `Object_Body` Object size varies per structure.

-so to find the pooltag we need to jump to the `_POOL_HEADER`. we can do that by subtracting the values of each header size from the physical address of process. then i will use volshell plugin to do that. we first will make current cotext at `svchost.exe` by providing the PID of the process to volshell.
+So to find the pool tag, we need to jump to the `_POOL_HEADER`.
+We can do that by subtracting the values of each header size from the physical address of the process.
+Then I will use the volshell plugin to do that.
+We first will make the current context at `svchost.exe` by providing the PID of the process to volshell.

 [![47](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/47.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/47.PNG)

-then we can get the kernel address of the process `0xffffba03419b7800` we can use a good trick to convert it to physical offset. by using `addrspace().vtop()`.
+Then we can get the kernel address of the process `0xffffba03419b7800`.
+We can use a good trick to convert it to physical offset. by using `addrspace().vtop()`.

 ```
 $ echo "hex(addrspace().vtop(0xffffba03419b7800))" | vol.py -f memory.dmp --profile=Win2016x64_14393 volshell